-- Industrial zoned land south of Troy Creek West of Yarrandale Road has been committed to CSU for development as a university campus; - There is a substantial area of vacant industrial zoned land north side of the Mitchell Highway west of Bourke Hill adjoining the airport.
-Development potential of this land is somewhat limited due to lack of utilities; - Currently the most significant land supply for industrial purposes is found in the Yarrandale Road/Purvis Lane area, where Council is a major provider, developing industrial sites on either side of Purvis Lane; and - The defined industrial land supply picture in Dubbo is not adequate to facilitate the needs likely to be created by effective implementation or Dubbo 21.
+- Industrial zoned land south of Troy Creek west of Yarrandale Road has been committed to CSU for development as a university campus; - There is a substantial area of vacant industrial zoned land on the north side of the Mitchell Highway west of Bourke Hill adjoining the airport.
+Development potential of this land is somewhat limited due to lack of utilities: - Currently the most significant land supply for industrial purposes is found in the Yarrandale Road/Purvis Lane area, where Council is a major provider, developing industrial sites on either side of Purvis Lane; and - The defined industrial land supply picture in Dubbo is not adequate to facilitate the needs likely to be created by effective implementation of the Dubbo 21 Plan.
 More significantly, insufficient definition of prospective areas is a clear deterrent to the success of the economic strategy.